masesgroup/JNet/src/net/Documentation/articles/intro.md

-# JNet: the Java.NET implementation
+# JNet: .NET gateway for Java APIs

-JNet is a .NET mirror of Java APIs.
+JNet is a .NET gateway for Java APIs.

 This project adheres to the Contributor [Covenant code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to coc_reporting@masesgroup.com.